Advanced Therapies for the Management of Mental Health Conditions

 -

-In addition to providing a comprehensive range of outpatient mental health services, the University Hospitals Behavioral Health Institute offers hospital-based services such as urgent assessments, consultation services and inpatient psychiatric hospitalization.
+In addition to providing a comprehensive range of outpatient mental health services, the University Hospitals Behavioral Health Institute offers such inpatient services as urgent assessment and consultation services.

 Talk to Your Mental Health Provider